eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 In the above profiles, some types are used in several different places.
 To avoid too many details, some of that places have a tag like :class:`LocatorListType` that indicates that field is defined in this section.

-This is the complete list of common types:

 .. _LocatorListType: